cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/socket_manual.rst

    *SOCK_RAW* sockets provide access to internal network protocols and interfaces.
 The type *SOCK_RAW*, which is available only to the super-user.

    The *protocol* specifies a particular protocol to be used with the socket.
-Normally only a single protocol exists to support a particular socket type within a given protocol family.
-   However, it is possible that many protocols may exist, in which case a particular protocol must be specified in this manner.
-The protocol number to use is particular to the communication domain in which communication is to take place; see *protocols(5)*.
+   **It is usually zero, to select the default protocol for the given domain and socket type.**

    Sockets of type *SOCK_STREAM* are full-duplex byte streams, similar to pipes.
 A stream socket must be in a connected state before any data may be sent or received on it.
 A connection to